 Start by asking yourself these three questions: How many unique visitors can you have in your shop in a month?
 How many of those unique monthly visitors actually make a purchase?
 How much money does a buying visitor spend on average?
 This little exercise gives you a very realistic estimate on what kind of business numbers to expect during the first months.
 After understanding where you truly stand at the moment you can start scaling up!

 2. Eat what you kill

 So you started from the bottom and realized where you are standing at the moment.
 This gives you a good perspective for thinking about the next level.
 How much can you invest to achieve the next level?
 What really is the reasonable ambitious next level?
 What is the most productive action that you should take next?
 Answering these simple questions gives you solid focus points for the following few months.

 Sales fixes everything!
 At the beginning you only need two kinds of people in your team: makers and sellers.
 The makers are the people who develop the core product or service.
 The sellers are the people who sell it.
 Remember that you should form partnerships only for lowering the costs or increasing the existing sales.
 So think about partnerships later, start selling now!

 4. Focus on prototype

-The best way to convince that your business model works is to show actual results with a minimum viable product or service.
-If you do a good enough prototype you will never have to do a ‘pitch’!
-The goal of any company is to have a great product or service so in the beginning use at least 80 % of your time to build a prototype.
+The best way to convince someone that your business model works is to show actual results with a minimum viable product or service.
+If you make a good enough prototype you will never have to do a ‘pitch’!
+The goal of any company is to have a great product or service, so in the beginning use at least 80 % of your time to build a prototype.
 Remember that at some level all pitches are equal: proven team, proven tech, proven marketplace, year 5 making 100 million dollars.
 The best ‘pitch’ is to show what your product or service does so well that it will suck the eyeballs out of our heads.

 5. Obey 10 slides - 20 minutes - 30 points rule